candi4/SofaGuidewireNav/README.md

       * `GetImage`: Takes a picture of the simulation.
       * `reset`: Resets the simulation to its initial state.
       * `close`: Closes the simulation.
+    * Additionally, You have to make sure the parameter `vessel_filename` of `SimController` points the correct directory.
 3. Run your code.
    ```
    python <your_python_file>